top of page

 About Me

-My name is Shelby Larkin and I am a graphic designer in the Washington DC area.
-I currently work for ECS, a firm known for taking on tough engineering, transformation, and creative challenges based in Arlington, Virginia.
-Specifically, I work on a contract for the Department of Homeland Security, at their office in downtown DC.
-I support the Maestro team as the sole graphic designer, managing teams communications to ensure that customer goals are met and design specifications are delivered upon.
+Previously I worked for Gunnison, a firm known for taking on tough engineering, transformation, and creative challenges based in Arlington, Virginia.
+Specifically, I worked on a contract for the Department of Homeland Security, at their office in downtown DC.
+I supported the Maestro team as the sole graphic designer, managing teams communications to ensure that customer goals were met and design specifications were delivered upon.

 Throughout college, I had the opportunity to design both in class and in the professional world - I interned at RCI in Indianapolis, where I worked in both print and digital design, as well as helped manage and execute their summer event programming.
 I also interned for AgPrinters, a company located in West Lafayette, IN, that specializes in seed catalogs for the agriculture industry.
 Through my connections as a student, I worked with Purdue University's Women in Business organization to redesign their logo - and created a sleek and professional version that suits their organization and was debuted for their 2014 conference.
 In my spare time I also worked with students by designing their personal branding to be used for both personal and professional uses.